redewiedergabe/corpus/README.md

 | [Main corpus (Beta release)](data/beta-release) | 619     | 360,974 | 9,451          |   [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2635192.svg)](https://doi.org/10.5281/zenodo.2635192)  [Detailed statistical data](resources/docs/beta_release_statistics.md); [Differences to the final release](resources/docs/differences-main-beta.md)|

 ### Additional Material
 This is a collection of several types of additional annotated material produced by project Redewiedergabe.
-The material generally follows the same annotation guidelines and is available in the same formats as the main corpus, but has some idiosyncracies and less quality control.
+The material generally follows the same annotation guidelines and is available in the same formats as the main corpus, but has some idiosyncrasies and less quality control.
 For additional information about the different corpus parts follow the links in the table.

 |                            | Files | Tokens  | STWR instances | Notes                                                   |
 |----------------------------|---------|---------|----------------|---------------------------------------------------------|